How Weed Affects Your 5 Senses

 Your five senses change when you smoke weed.
 Obvious statement is obvious, but let's break that down for a second.
 Weed makes you feel happier—more loose, more free.
 This is because cannabis affects your brain chemistry, which results in that chemical high pot smokers crave when lighting up.
 However, if pot can make you high, doesn't it stand to reason it can do other things to your brain?
 Like give you super senses?

-A simple truth: weed augments your five senses in incredible, distinct ways.
+A simple truth: THC and CBD augments your five senses in incredible, distinct ways.

 Weed Releases Chemicals In the Brain